Sleep Apnea Treatment

 Our sleep medicine experts offer a broad spectrum of treatments for sleep apnea.

-Surgical procedures: Surgery is sometimes recommended for people with severe sleep apnea.
+- Surgical procedures: Surgery is sometimes recommended for people with more severe sleep apnea.
 These procedures are performed by our head and neck surgeons.
+A promising new treatment is Inspire Therapy (see below).